ESA Vice President-Elect

 Any International Branch member in good standing may stand for office and can self-nominate.
 The presidential line is a three-year commitment.

-International Branch Secretary
+International Branch Treasurer

 MUVE Section Vice President-Elect